-With the exception of trained service animals, all animals are transported in enclosed kennels beneath the seats.
-Since the animals are in enclosed kennels, exposure to animal fur and dander is minimized.
-When possible, WestJet will seat guests with service animals at the front of the aircraft, and guests with an animal in a kennel at the rear of the aircraft.
+With the exception of service and some emotional support animals, all animals are transported in enclosed kennels beneath the seats.
+Since the animals are in enclosed kennels, exposure to animal dander is minimized.
+When possible, WestJet will seat guests with service animals at the front of the aircraft, and guests with a pet in a kennel at the rear of the aircraft.
 However, guests are able to purchase seating and may select seating near the middle.

 Guests with a severe allergy to cats should notify WestJet of their restriction a minimum of 48 hours prior to travel and at all stages of their journey - including during the reservation process, at check-in, at the departure gate and upon boarding.
 In cases where notification is not provided 48 hours prior to travel, WestJet will make a best effort to accommodate as outlined below.

 WestJet will ensure that a buffer zone of five rows* is maintained between the guest with the severe allergy to cat dander and any cat located onboard.
 In order to facilitate this buffer zone, guests with severe allergies to cat dander will be encouraged to board last.
 WestJet will ensure the guest with the severe allergy to cat dander has access to a lavatory without passing by a row with a cat in a kennel.